barisates/pretend/README.md

 #### Intro

 Pretend is an online developer tool.
 Fills the c# classes with random data based on property types.
-It makes it easy to test your methods, api endpoints, and functions.
+It makes it easy to test your methods, api endpoints and functions.
 We usually use this tool to fill data transfer objects (DTO) when writing unit tests.

 Open **[Pretend](http://barisates.com/pretend/ "Pretend")** to try it out.